dunst-project/dunst-project.org/content/documentation.md

 <dt id="filtering"><b>filtering</b></dt>
 <dd>

+<p>With filtering rules you can match notifications to apply rules to only a subset of notifications.</p>

+<p>For filtering rules that filter based on strings you can use regular expressions.
+It&#39;s recommended to set <b>enable_posix_regex</b> to true.
+You can then use the POSIX Extended Regular Expression syntax: https://en.m.wikibooks.org/wiki/Regular_Expressions/POSIX-Extended_Regular_Expressions.</p>

-<p>Notifications can be matched for any of the following attributes:</p>
+<p>Notifications can be matched for any of the following attributes.</p>

 <dl>